Huntsmanlab/utanos/README.md

 # utanos

+### Package Goal:
+To be a swiss army knife in analyzing shallow/low-pass WGS data

+### Package Description/Details:
+Includes functions for plotting, quality evaluation, data re-structuring, and copy-number signature inference.
+Additionally there are tools that export analyses/datsets in formats useful for human examination. (i.e. for non-computational purposes).

 ### Installation Instructions:
 Install R (version > 4.2)
 [Cran would be the place to find the right R](https://cran.r-project.org/index.html)